 Artificial Neural Networks

-As you may guess, an Artificial Neural Network (ANN) is a paradigm about the information processing influenced by the biological nervous system, such as the brain.
+As you may guess, Artificial Neural Networks (ANNs) are paradigms about the information processing influenced by the biological nervous system, such as the brain.
 The key factor of this model is a new and improved structure.
 Like the brain, it contains a large number of highly interconnected elements, like neurons, working together to solve different and distinct problems, all learned by example.
 Also, the biological system implies setting synaptic connections that appear between neurons, which is common for the ANN too.

-Neural networks have the ability to understand complex data, which is usually used to extract patterns and detect tendencies that humans or other computer systems can’t observe.
-They become experts after a long process of training and preparation, but only in the category of the infor. mation analyzed during the process.
+Artificial neural networks have the ability to understand complex data, which is usually used to extract patterns and detect tendencies that humans or other computer systems can’t observe.
+They become experts after a long process of training and preparation, but only in the category of the information analyzed during the process.
 After that, they can provide predictions based on new situations of interest and give answers to specific questions.

 The main advantages of using ANN:

 - Flexible learning: the learning process on how to do something can be adapted based on the data given during the training;